mastershifu24/muslim_roommate_finder/muslim-roommate-finder/STUDY_GUIDE_MASTER.md

 **Remember**: Understanding comes from doing, not just reading.
 Code along with the study guides, make changes, break things, fix them.
 That's how you truly internalize the knowledge.

 ---

-*This is your journey from "I built this" to "I understand this" to "I can build anything."*